 About LCC

-LCC was founded in 1963 by New York and Vermont citizens to prevent the lake from becoming an international commercial seaway for oceangoing vessels.
+LCC was founded in 1963 by New York and Vermont community members to prevent the lake from becoming an international commercial seaway for oceangoing vessels.
 Since then we have played a role in every major lake issue, from preventing a nuclear power plant on the Charlotte, Vermont shore to developing an international water quality agreement to reduce nutrient pollution.
 Throughout our history we have based our positions on sound science, provided a whole-lake perspective on issues, and helped craft solutions to water quality problems.